MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/consistent-authentication-connectivity-issues.md

 ### Delegating sensitive accounts to other services

-Some accounts may be marked as Sensitive in Active Directory.
+Some accounts may be marked as Sensitive in AD.
 These accounts can't be delegated to another service in a double-hop scenario.
 Sensitive accounts are critical to providing security but can affect authentication.
 For more information, see [Login failed for user NT AUTHORITY\ANONYMOUS LOGON](/sql/relational-databases/errors-events/mssqlserver-18456-database-engine-error#login-failed-for-user-nt-authorityanonymous-logon).

 ### Service account can't be trusted for delegation

-In a double-hop scenario, the service account of the mid-tier service must be trusted for delegation in Active Directory.
+In a double-hop scenario, the service account of the mid-tier service must be trusted for delegation in AD.
 If the service account isn't trusted for delegation, Kerberos authentication can fail.
 If you're an administrator, enable the **Trusted for delegation** option.

 ### An incorrect DNS suffix is appended to the NetBIOS name